michaelnmmeyer/mini/lua/README.md

-    for word in lexicon:iter("sub", "prefix") do print(word) end -- Iterate over all words >= "diction". for word in lexicon:iter("diction") do print(word) end -- Iterate over all words after the 333th. for word in lexicon:iter(333) do print(word) end
+    for word in lexicon:iter("sub", "prefix") do print(word) end -- Iterate over all words >= "diction". for word in lexicon:iter("diction") do print(word) end -- Iterate over all words, starting at the 333th. for word in lexicon:iter(333) do print(word) end